GreptimeTeam/docs/docs/reference/sql/create.md

 *  `TIME INDEX` to specify the time index column.
 And it always has one and only one column.
 *  `PRIMARY KEY` to specify the table's primary key column.
 And it can't include the time index column but always implicitly add the time index column to the end of keys.

-The statement won't do anything if the table already exists and `IF NOT EXISTS` is presented and returns an error otherwise.
+The statement won't do anything if the table already exists and `IF NOT EXISTS` is presented,otherwise returns an error.

 ### Table options
 After the keyword `WITH` is a list of the table options.
 The valid options contain the following: